Professional Golfers' Association (Great Britain and Ireland)

-The Professional Golfers' Association (PGA) is the professional body which represents the interests of teaching and club golf professionals in the United Kingdom and the Republic of Ireland.
+The Professional Golfers' Association (PGA) is the professional body which represents the interests of teaching and club golf professionals in the United Kingdom and Ireland.
 It was established in 1901 and is based at The Belfry near Birmingham, England.
 It has a membership of over 7,500 professionals with 1,500 working overseas in more than 70 countries worldwide.
 Since 2017 the chairman of the board has been Alan White, club professional at Lanark Golf Club.

 It is one of many Professional Golfers Associations around the world, but has no territorial designation in its name because it was the first in the world to be founded.
 For many years it was a combined organisation for club professionals and tournament professionals, but when the two branches of the golfing profession diverged due to the increasing financial rewards available to leading tournament golfers, it split in two.
 A separate Tournament Division with its headquarters at Wentworth Club was established in the 1970s, and in 1984 this became the independent PGA European Tour.

 Its activities include the training of assistant professionals and the continuing education of members; the organisation of golf tournaments, including tournaments for its members such as the PGA Cup, contested between Great Britain and Ireland, and the Ryder Cup organized in conjunction with the Professional Golfers Association of America; the promotion of pro-am golf tournaments and amateur golf, which provide work for its members; and the promotion of junior golf.
 The PGA, on behalf of the sport of golf, also leads on the development of coach education and training.
 A full review of the existing coach education structure, following guidance from the quality standards of the UK Coaching Certificate, has led to the establishment of a new, coach-centered education system that meets the needs of coaches and, ultimately, players.